wenhuchen/HybridQA/README.md

 - [pytorch 1.4.0](https://pytorch.org/)
 - tensorboardX
 - tqdm

+# Dataset Visualization
+Have fun interacting with the dataset: https://hybridqa.github.io/explore.html

 # Preprocess data:
 First of all, you should download all the tables and passages into your current folder